Note: Your old agenda items are safely transferred to the new feature.

-Click the icon shown below to edit list name, duplicate, or delete the list.
+Click the icon shown below to edit a list name, duplicate, or delete the list.

-Simply drag an item or list to change the order.
+Simply drag an item or list to change its order.

 There are 3 agenda templates available for you to use during the broadcast (Interview, Q&A, Live Sales).
 These templates are pre-filled with content, which will make it easier for you to organize your broadcast flow and add relevant information.

 Feel free to personalize them according to your needs.
 You may also delete the template if you have already prepared your own agenda.

 Guests will not see agenda items unless the host displays them on screen.